Hot Tub Time Machine: Plot

-Jacob and Nick enter the tub first, but Lou decides to stay in 1986, admitting to Adam that his carbon monoxide poisoning was a suicide attempt.
-Knowing the future, he intends to make investments and have a closer relationship with Jacob.
+Jacob and Nick enter the tub first, but Lou decides to stay in 1986, admitting to Adam that his carbon monoxide poisoning was indeed a suicide attempt.
+Knowing the future, he intends to make investments to become rich and have a closer relationship with Jacob.
 Adam wants to stay too, but Lou throws him into the vortex at the last moment.

-Back in 2010, Adam, Nick, and Jacob discover that Lou has changed history by founding the immensely successful Lougle, which affords him a luxurious lifestyle with Kelly.
+Back in the present day, Adam, Nick, and Jacob find that Lou has changed history by creating the immensely successful company Lougle, which affords him a luxurious life with Kelly.
 Adam discovers that he is happily married to April, while Nick is a successful music producer married to a loving and supportive wife.
 They reunite at Lou's mansion with their families, satisfied with their new lives.